This week WTSP-TV reported on Jacob, a police department horse in St. Petersburg, Fla. that has taken to painting in his idle hours.

-The list of animal artists at the Smithsonian's National Zoo includes some surprises, including this three-banded armadillo.
+For its part, the list of animal artists at the Smithsonian's National Zoo includes some surprises, including this three-banded armadillo.

-For some animals, such as the naked mole-rat, painting is an all body experience.
+For some animals, such as the naked mole-rat, painting is an all-body experience.

 Both Hellmuth and McKnight assured that every paint is non-toxic and water-based, with many products donated by supporters.

 The mole-rat's works have a Jackson Pollock look.

 "The animals enjoy the process more if it taps into a natural behavior and if they use a part of the body that mirrors a skill set from the wild," Hellmuth said.

 Even hissing cockroaches and other insects can create works of art.

 From a professional standpoint, it may be difficult to value the skill, especially if the "artist" just runs across the canvas with paint-covered limbs.

 But McKnight said that "cockroach paintings can go for a high price.
 They are extremely popular."

 Potentially dangerous predators, such as lions, can show interest in painting.